-- GCR 2.01 The Grievance Committee is responsible for maintaining and administering the various grievance and hearing rules and processes provided under U.S. Figure Skating bylaws and rules and providing standard hearing and complaint procedures for resolving grievances in a prompt and equitable manner for its members. - GCR 2.02 The Grievance Committee has jurisdiction over all grievances and disciplinary proceedings filed under Article

-- XXV of the U.S. Figure Skating bylaws except for matters subject to the jurisdiction of the U.S. Center for SafeSport under Article XXV, Section 2, of the U.S. Figure Skating bylaws. - GCR 2.03 Once a grievance has been filed or a disciplinary proceeding initiated in accordance with applicable U.S. Figure Skating bylaws, rules, or policies the Respondent(s) may not cause themselves to be removed or excused from the grievance or disciplinary proceeding, as the case may be, by resigning their U.S. Figure Skating membership(s).
+- GCR 2.01 The Grievance Committee is responsible for maintaining and administering the various grievance and hearing rules and processes provided under U.S. Figure Skating bylaws and rules and providing standard hearing and complaint procedures for resolving grievances in a prompt and equitable manner for its members. - GCR 2.02 The Grievance Committee has jurisdiction over all grievances and disciplinary proceedings filed under Article XXV of the U.S. Figure Skating Bylaws except for matters subject to the jurisdiction of the U.S. Center for SafeSport under Article XXV, Section 2, of the U.S. Figure Skating Bylaws. - GCR 2.03 Once a grievance has been filed or a disciplinary proceeding initiated in accordance with applicable U.S. Figure Skating bylaws, rules, or policies the Respondent(s) may not cause themselves to be removed or excused from the grievance or disciplinary proceeding, as the case may be, by resigning their U.S. Figure Skating membership(s). - GCR 2.04 For any required timelines in these Grievance Committee Rules (GCR 1.00 10.00), any deadline that falls on a weekend or federal holiday shall be moved to the next business day.